digital-asset/docs.daml.com/docs/2.9.0/docs/query/pqs-user-guide.rst

     ./scribe.jar pipeline --help-verbose

-The ``--config`` file option is useful if there are several options or an infrastructure as Code approach.
+The ``--config`` file option is useful if there are several options or an Infrastructure-as-Code approach.
 An example configuration file is:

 .. code-block:: none